Fariba-Kamani/lets-padel/README.md

 #### Lighthouse

-I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.
+I used Lighthouse within Chrome DevTools to test the performance, accessibility, best practices, and SEO of the website.
+I have included the test results below.

 ##### Desktop Results